Influence of higher order electron-phonon interaction on the electron-related lattice thermal properties of 2d Dirac crystal: Introduction

 For nearly a century the understanding of the thermal and electronic properties of condensed matter systems relied on the separation of contributions from electrons and phonons \cite{born1927quantentheorie}, with e-ph interaction treated only as a small perturbation \cite{lee2020ab,marini2015many}.
-Likewise, this approach, based on the adiabatic Born-Oppenheimer approximation \cite{born1927quantentheorie} has been a cornerstone for also understanding the thermal conductivity of solids.
+Likewise, this approach, based on the adiabatic Born-Oppenheimer approximation \cite{born1927quantentheorie} has been a cornerstone for understanding the thermal conductivity of solids.
 Within this approach, there are two pathways for non-zero thermal transport throughout the solid.
 One is by phonons which are ion-core vibrations in a crystal lattice mostly present in insulators and the second, is by electrons mostly present in metals and other electrical conducting materials.
-However, the mixed contributions from electrons and phonons transporting heat are neglected in this approach.
-Recently, the breakdown of the Born-Oppenheimer approximation in a new class of 2D quantum solids has been verified \cite{pisana2007breakdown} with the Dirac crystal graphene as a progenitor of these medium-correlated quantum systems \cite {keimer2017physics,calderon2020correlated}.
-This results in the necessity of better understanding the e-ph interactions in Dirac crystals.
+Nevertheless, this approach overlooks the intertwined contributions of electrons and phonons in heat transport.
+The crucial role of the Born-Oppenheimer approximation is evident in various methodologies, including the application of ab initio solvers for the electron and phonon Boltzmann transport equations \cite{protik2022elphbolt, li2015electrical}.
+Notably, the breakdown of the Born-Oppenheimer approximation has been recently affirmed in a novel class of 2D quantum solids \cite{pisana2007breakdown}, with graphene, a Dirac crystal, serving as a progenitor for these medium-correlated quantum systems \cite{keimer2017physics, calderon2020correlated}.
+Consequently, a more profound comprehension of e-ph interactions in Dirac crystals becomes imperative.
 While the big picture of e-ph interaction in solids is clear enough the details in 2D Dirac crystals are more complicated and difficult to grasp.
 This includes an accurate calculation of the screening potential and considering phonon creation processes as well as going to higher order e-ph interactions.
-The first-order e-ph interaction is a 3-particle process consisting of two electrons and one phonon, while the second-order e-ph interaction is a 4-particle process consisting of two electrons and two phonons.
+The first-order e-ph interaction for in-plane phonons is a 3-particle process consisting of two electrons and one phonon, while the second-order e-ph interaction is a 4-particle process consisting of two electrons and two phonons.